 San Quentin la Poterie

-Right on schedule after a half day at Pont du Gard, there was plenty of time for sightseeing and shopping in the small village on the other side of Uzes known for its artists, pottery and laid-back atmosphere.
+Right on schedule, after a half day at Pont du Gard, there was plenty of time for sightseeing and shopping in San Quentin la Poterier.
+The small village on the other side of Uzès is known for its artists, pottery, and laid-back atmosphere.

 Uzès in November: Day Two

-We accomplished a lot in Day One of the two-day tour, including plenty of time to eat lunch at Pont du Gard, to sip lattes in a tiny cafe/reading shop in San Quentin la Poterie, and to enjoy “mashed cod and potato” pizza at “Pizza les Duche” when we returned to Uzes.
+We accomplished a lot on Day One of the two-day tour, including plenty of time to eat lunch at Pont du Gard, sip coffee in a tiny cafe in San Quentin la Poterie, and enjoy a “mashed cod and potato” pizza (brandade) at “Pizza les Duche” when we returned to Uzès.

 The next day was just as busy, filled with visiting more sites of the Roman occupation of Gard.
 A tour of Nimes.

-The city of approximately 150,000 citizens, is proudly called the City of Art and History.
-Its beginning starts over 2000 years ago with many sites dating back as early as 25 BC.
+The city of approximately 150,000 citizens is called the City of Art and History.
+Its beginning started over 2000 years ago, with many sites dating back as early as 25 BC.

-To include Nimes on a visit to Uzes is not only a must-see, it’s convenient.
+Including Nimes on a visit to Uzes is not only a must-see, but it’s also convenient.
 The train station is in the middle of the city — the closest around.
-Trains connect to Paris and the rest of France where you can get most anywhere in Europe.
-My house guest’s train to Marseilles, then onto Nice, was scheduled for early that evening, giving us time to leisurely walk around the historic town.
+Trains connect to Paris and the rest of France, where you can get almost anywhere in Europe.
+My house guest’s train to Marseilles, then onto Nice, was scheduled early that evening, allowing us to walk around the historic town leisurely.

-Ooops!
-Ok, there was a slight interference with the view that day — a ferris wheel
+Oops!
+Okay, there was a slight interference with the view that day — a Ferris wheel.

-Our lunch stop in Nimes gave me a chance to introduce a local dish to my guest — moules and frites.
+Our lunch stop in Nimes allowed me to introduce a local dish to my guest — moules and frites.

-When I see mussels and fries offered on a street menu as the “plat du jour”, I go for it.
+When I see mussels and fries offered on a street menu as the “plat du jour,” I go for it.
 To pay nine or ten euros, it’s a good value.
-Plus, it’s really tasty!
+Plus, it’s delicious!
 Especially with an icy, cold glass of beer from the tap.

 Tour Magne – The Great Tower is at the highest spot in the city of Nimes and the only remaining remnant of the ancient wall built by Augustus near 15 BC.

 Getting to the Tour Magne is a mission in itself.
-Standing tall above the beautiful Jarden de la Fontaine, the monument is reached only by climbing the stairways that lead to the top of the terraced garden.
+Standing tall above the beautiful Jarden de la Fontaine, the monument is reached only by climbing the stairs at the top of the terraced garden.
 The views along the way are magnificent, even in late fall.

-By the time we reached the monument visitor hours had just ended.
-Just as well for me since I swore the last time I climbed the stairs of the tower would be … well … the last time.
-My energetic friend could have easily taken it on, but she assured me she wasn’t disappointed.
+By the time we reached the monument, visitor hours had just ended.
+It just as well for me since I swore the last time I climbed the Tower’s stairs would be … well … the last time.
+My energetic friend could have quickly taken it on, but she assured me she wasn’t disappointed.
 To see Nimes from this height was quite enough.